Kirsten Heaven

 Email This Page

-Kirsten is recognised in Chambers and Partners and Legal 500 as a leading junior in Police Actions claimant work, Claims against Public Authorities, Civil Liberties and Human Rights, and Inquests and Public Inquiries.
+Kirsten is recognised in Chambers and Partners and Legal 500 as a leading junior in Inquests and Public Inquiries, Claims against Public Authorities and Civil Liberties/Human Rights

-Kirsten also has a specific interest in deprivation of liberty and represents vulnerable individuals in a range of proceedings before the Court of Protection.
-Kirsten is a Fee Paid Judge in the First Tier Tribunal and Assistant Coroner for Swansea, Neath and Port Talbot.
+Kirsten is a Fee Paid Judge in the First Tier Tribunal and Assistant Coroner for Swansea and Neath and Port Talbot.

 Inquests and Inquiries